lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 A recipient who employs the ML-KEM Algorithm with a certificate MUST identify the public key in the certificate using the id-ML-KEM-512, id-ML-KEM-768, or id-ML-KEM-1024 object identifiers following the conventions specified in {{!I-D.ietf-lamps-kyber-certificates}} and reproduced in {{sec-identifiers}}.

 In particular, the key usage certificate extension MUST only contain keyEncipherment (Section 4.2.1.3 of {{!RFC5280}}).

-A key intended to be employed with KEMRecipientInfo SHOULD NOT also be employed for any other purpose.
-Good cryptographic practice employs a given key pair in only one scheme.
-This practice avoids the risk that vulnerability in one scheme may compromise the security of the other, and may be essential to maintain provable security.

 ## SMIME Capabilities Attribute Conventions {#sec-using-smime-caps}